Monem-N/site-generator/docs/eslint-fixing-process.md

 # ESLint Fixing Process

-This document outlines the process for fixing the 19,035 ESLint issues in the codebase.
+This document outlines the process for fixing ESLint issues in the codebase.

+## Important Note on Generated Files

+We should **NOT** fix JavaScript files that are generated from TypeScript files.
+Instead, we should:

+1. Focus on fixing TypeScript source files only
+2. Ignore generated JavaScript files using .eslintignore
+3. Fix only JavaScript files that are not generated from TypeScript

 ## Overview of Issues